What is SecValOps, and Why Do Organizations Need It?

 Many security firms that provide security validation solutions also embrace the MITRE ATT&CK framework.
 They integrate this in their purple teaming modules or as a component of their security testing platforms to automate the process and help ensure threat-updated continuous testing.
 It provides a massive boost to security testing.

-Why do organizations need SecValOps
+Why do organizations need SecValOps?

 “The typical organization today has undertaken five major firm-wide changes in the past three years — and nearly 75 percent expect to multiply the types of major change initiatives they will undertake in the next three years,” says Gartner.
-For example, when organizations shift from brick-and-mortar to e-commerce operations or merge with another business, changes unavoidably occur and affect cybersecurity policies and controls.

 Share this article